About The Project

 Arrival & Orientation

-Upon arrival into Port Elizabeth airport volunteers will be collected by a representative of the local project team and transported to their assigned accommodation where they will attend the full orientation session where a representative from the local team will fill you in on local and regional customs, traveling, rules and recommendations, and of course, what to expect from your volunteering experience in South Africa.
+Upon your arrival in Victoria Falls, you will be collected at the airport by a representative of the local project team and delivered to your host family accommodation.
+Here you will receive an orientation to help you settle in, find out about your volunteering placement, the local surroundings and meet your fellow volunteers.
+A representative from the local team will fill you in on local and regional customs, traveling, rules and recommendations, and of course, what to expect from your volunteering experience.
 This is a great opportunity to get to know your hosts, meet your fellow volunteers, and ask any last questions you may have.

 - Program Departure Day: SATURDAY